 If that sounds far fetched look up the Seattle Super Sonics relocation to Oklahoma City or watch the excellent Sonicsgate documentary at the bottom of this page to see many of the evils of the private ownership model in action.

 All of this erodes loyalty, encouraging players to leave franchises to get more money elsewhere.
 Why would they have loyalty when the franchise is selfish and greedy with no loyalty to them?
 The franchise has no loyalty to the local community and fans feel the lack of it.

-Meanwhile little to no revenue from the top level of the game gets put back into developing grassroots and junior sports with no mechanism to improve communities or society as a whole.
+Meanwhile little revenue from the top level of the sport gets put back into developing grassroots and junior sports.
+There is no mechanism to improve communities or society as a whole.

 Which is better?

-The advantages of the Australian and European way over the US sports system is that it replaces private ownership profit motive with tradition, glory, community and altruism which generates passionate fans who feel a group identity and part of a community because they feel represented by their club.
+The advantages of the Australian and European way over US pro sports is that it replaces private ownership profit motive with tradition, glory, community and altruism.
+This generates passionate fans who feel a group identity and part of a community because they feel represented by their club.

-6 of the 8 original clubs in the AFL have remained with the same name, in the same suburb and the same uniform design and colors for the last 120 years.
+6 of the 8 original AFL clubs have remained with the same name, in the same suburb and the same uniform design for the last 120 years.
 That will probably not change in the next 120 years.

 Those Americans who disagree say I am concentrating on the dickensian aspects of sports.
 I don’t apologize for advocating for the positive and life enriching things that can come from sport apart from profit.

 Others say if the leagues and franchises were not run for profit the best players would play for more money elsewhere.
 I would not want players being attracted to my club for the money alone.
 I would rather it be because they love the game and the club they play for.